Effects of topological and non-topological edge states on information propagation and scrambling in a Floquet spin chain: Results

 Similar to $F^{zz}_{l=0}(t)$, $F^{xx}_{l=0}(t)$ also has oscillations with a very long period due to the presence of a $\cos (p(\theta_1- \theta_2))$ term.
 Since $\theta_1 \approx \theta_2$, this frequency is small and we have oscillations with a large period, which becomes infinity in the limit of infinite system size.
-These oscillations along with the oscillations due to the quasienergy gap between Majorana zero quasienergy edge states are shown in Fig.~\ref{fig6} (bottom) for $J_x = 1.8$, $J_y =0.2$, $h_1 = 0.8$ and $\omega =1.4$.
+These oscillations as well as the oscillations due to the quasienergy gap between zero quasienergy topological edge states are shown in Fig.~\ref{fig6} (bottom) for $J_x = 1.8$, $J_y =0.2$, $h_1 = 0.8$ and $\omega =1.4$.
 Here again we have performed a time average over $pT \sim 100$ to highlight the long-period oscillations.
 The two long periods of $10^9$ and $10^{11}$ are marked with blue dashed lines.

+To conclude, the presence of edge modes implies that the OTOCs at the end site, $l=0$, will remain non-zero (with or without oscillations) for an infinite amount of time; this follows from the discussion after Eq.~\eqref{anti}.
+This is understandable since our model is integrable as mentioned at the end of Sec.~\ref{sec2a}.

+To summarize this section, we have used mode expansions of $\si_l^z$ at any site $l$ and $\si_l^x$ at $l=0$ in terms of Majorana operators to quantitatively derive the effects of edge states on the OTOCs.
+In particular, both short-time and long-time oscillations in the OTOCS at the edge of the system can be explained in terms of the differences in quasienergies of the edge states.